onox/orka/docs/numerics/tensors/indexing.md

 ### Tensors

+Besides scalar values, it is also possible to assign a whole tensor.
-Some implementations like the SIMD implementation (partially) support assigning values using indexing.
-When assigning a value, the value must be a tensor of the same implementation (type) and the index can be one of the following types:
+The tensor must be of the same implementation (type) and the index can be one of the following types:

 - `Index_Type`